-A buddha simply means the enlightened one, but when one is talking about “The Buddha” one is most likely referring to Siddartha Gautama, who was a fella who caught a glimpse of infinity many years ago, roughly 2500, he was a cool dude.
+A buddha simply means the enlightened one, but when one is talking about “The Buddha” one is most likely referring to Siddartha Gautama, who was a fella who became one with infinity many years ago, roughly 2500.

 The Buddha’s Way to Enlightenment

 He proposed the way to enlightenment by being simply aware of ones breath.
 When ones mind becomes one-pointed in this technique, one slowly becomes aware of the gaps between the thoughts, and when one gets aware of the gaps, they become wider and longer.
 And when the gaps between the thoughts become wider and longer, one is revealed to ones on essential condition.
 The substrate from which all thoughts and sensations arise out.
 Even the body and all other sentient life derive their existence from this gapless consistent foundation of existence.

 Buddhas way to enlightenment was through the middle way and through this “vipassana” awareness of breath.

 Thoughts are like clouds, and as such they belong out of time.
 Or as Gautam Buddha said in the Kimsuka Sutta,

 “Whatever has the nature of arising has the nature of ceasing.”